maddie480/MaddieHelpingHand/README.md

 This helper also provides support for **Animated Parallax stylegrounds**.
 In order to make an animated parallax:

 *   add all your frames in `Graphics/Atlases/Gameplay/bgs/MaxHelpingHand/animatedParallax/YourModName/bgName00.png`, `bgName01.png`, etc...
 *   if you want a specific frame rate, specify it in the animation name by adding `XXfps` at the end of it: `mySlowBackground3fps00.png`, `mySlowBackground3fps01.png`...
 If you don't, the default frame rate will be 12fps (same as for decals).
+The frame rate does not have to be an integer: `myVerySlowBackground0.5fps00.png` will display at 0.5 frames per second (1 frame every 2 seconds).

 *   then, set up one of the frames as a parallax styleground in Ahorn as you would for a regular parallax.